zapal-tech/payload-blurhash-plugin/README.md

 ### 📋 Requirements

 - Payload version `1.7.2` or higher is required (version `2.0.0` or higher is recommended)
+- Sharp version `0.32.6` is required (versions `0.31.x` or `0.32.x` is supported, but not recommended due to security vulnerabilities.)

 ## 🚀 Getting started